 Embracing high stakes: life as a Production Technician

-Lisa Makara is one of the fantastic Production Technicians at our compounding facility in Geebung, Queensland, which operate under the Slade Health brand.
-Working in a team of 30, Lisa and her colleagues are responsible for producing precise medication doses for cancer patients.
-Over three sessions lasting two and a half hours, the technicians perform a synchronised dance to carefully formulate life-saving medication, including chemotherapy.
-On a given day, Lisa could be conducting any one of the three roles within the team: picking (assembling the products required for each patient), compounding (producing the individualised chemotherapy for a patient) or assisting compounding (which entails sterilising equipment and calculating substance quantities).
-From the moment she clocks on, everything Lisa does centres around the patients who will ultimately receive the medication she produces.
+Lisa Maker is a dedicated production technician working at Slade Health’s Geebung facility.
+Working in a large team, Lisa and her colleagues are responsible for producing precise medication doses for cancer patients.
+Over several compounding sessions, the technicians carefully formulate life-saving medication, including chemotherapy.
+On any given day, Lisa could be conducting one of the three roles within the team: picking (assembling the products required for each patient), compounding (producing the individualised chemotherapy for a patient) or assisting compounding (which entails sterilising equipment and calculating doses).
+From the moment Lisa starts work, everything she does centres around the patients who will receive the medication she prepares.

 “We need to take extreme care to ensure we’re working in a sterile environment and to compound medication as safely as possible.
 Patients are already immunocompromised so we need to maintain an aseptic environment to prevent any contamination, as it could be detrimental to their health.
 We decontaminate every single product before it goes into the clean room, and again as it’s being used.”